 Our 100% sustainable, biodegradable and recyclable packaging is made in the UK by a company called Bundle.
 They always use sustainably sourced paper and water-based inks.
 Our bloom seed delivery slips are from the UK (Little Green Papershop), and are 100% tree-friendly and biodegradable.
 The polybags are from wastebased co and are fully dissolvable.
 Head to our socials to see how to dissolve of them.
 Pop your bloom seed delivery slip in a pot, and use the water from the poly bags to water your seeds.
 Nurture them to grow, just like your inner strength.

-All of our orders are sent via Fulfilment crowd, using carbon neutral shipping.
-Fulfilment crowd use biodegradable packaging, a fleet-of-foot culture, and are striving to eliminate plastic by 2022.
-By taking these steps fulfilment crowd are aiming to be the first fully-sustainable fulfilment provider in the UK.
-They also raise money for community and charitable causes.
+All of our orders are sent from Studio 54, using carbon neutral shipping.
 Carbon neutral shipping is achieved by calculating the carbon emissions per transaction using the integrated Cloverly app on our website.
 These carbon emissions are then offset with a project as closely as possible to the location of the initial carbon producing activity.
 Customers are provided with a link and detailed information of this project within the checkout process.